Updated on January 12th 2021

 You can read more about where you’ve been on your virtual tour, below:

+Now if you’ve watch Friend’s regularly, you’ll instantly recognise this place – despite it only ever appearing on screen for a few seconds at a time.
 Located on the corner at number 90 Bedford Street in the West Village of New York City, the quaint Little Owl Restaurant plays host to the exterior shot we see of Monica’s apartment block.
 Open to the public, the restaurant can be visited for some top notch grub, including meatball sliders and steak strip tacos – could it BE any more New York?
 A must visit if you’re Big Apple bound and a hardened Friend’s fan.

 Ong Jemal in Tunisia was the filming location for a number of Star Wars scenes, particularly those depicting the Tatooine spaceport of Mos Eisley in The Phantom Menace.
 Many of the sets are still preserved, with a huge fan base visiting regularly.
 If you’re a Star Wars fan and plan to take a trip, you might find it incredibly difficult to resist the urge to run around pretending to wield a lightsaber… unless you’re a cosplayer… in which case, it’s mandatory (we say do it anyway, even if you’re not).